holoviz/lumen/docs/user_guide/dashboard.md

 ### `pipelines`

 The `pipelines` section allows declaring reusable pipelines that encapsulate a [Source](lumen.sources.Source) along with any number of [Filter](lumen.filters.Filter) and [Transform](lumen.transforms.Transform) components.
-A pipeline can be declared in this global section or the definition can be inlined on each Target or View.
+A pipeline can be declared in this global section or the definition can be inlined on each Layout or View.

 ```yaml
 pipelines: